-In further evaluating the promises detailed above, the Company determined that the (i) Ono Exclusive License, initial data transfer, and initial clinical supply for selinexor and (ii) Ono Exclusive License, initial data transfer, and obligation to stand-ready to provide initial clinical supply of eltanexor were not distinct from one another, and must be combined as two separate performance obligations (the "Ono Combined License Obligation for selinexor" and the "Ono Combined License Obligation for eltanexor").
-This is because, for both selinexor and eltanexor, Ono requires the initial data transfer and clinical supply to derive benefit from the Ono Exclusive License since the Company did not grant manufacturing licenses for selinexor and eltanexor at contract inception.
-The Company also determined that each of the Ono Transfer Options represents a distinct performance obligation.
-Based on these determinations, the Company identified six distinct performance obligations at the inception of the Ono License Agreement, including (i) the Ono Combined License Obligation for selinexor, (ii) the Ono Combined License Obligation for eltanexor, and the four components of the Ono Transfer Options, including (iii) the material right for additional data transfer, (iv) the material right for additional clinical supply and related substance supply, (iv) the material right for manufacturing technology transfer and license, and (vi) the material right for the option for a backup compound.
+In further evaluating the promises detailed above, we determined that the (i) Ono Exclusive License, initial data transfer, and initial clinical supply for selinexor and (ii) Ono Exclusive License, initial data transfer, and obligation to stand-ready to provide initial clinical supply of eltanexor were not distinct from one another, and must be combined as two separate performance obligations (the "Ono Combined License Obligation for selinexor" and the "Ono Combined License Obligation for eltanexor").
+This is because, for both selinexor and eltanexor, Ono requires the initial data transfer and clinical supply to derive benefit from the Ono Exclusive License since we did not grant manufacturing licenses for selinexor and eltanexor at contract inception.
+We also determined that each of the Ono Transfer Options represents a distinct performance obligation.
+Based on these determinations, we identified six distinct performance obligations at the inception of the Ono License Agreement, including (i) the Ono Combined License Obligation for selinexor, (ii) the Ono Combined License Obligation for eltanexor, and the four components of the Ono Transfer Options, including (iii) the material right for additional clinical supply and related substance supply, (iv) the material right for manufacturing technology transfer and license, and (vi) the material right for the option for a backup compound.

-The Company further determined that the up-front payment of \( \xi 2.5 \) billion (US\( xi 2.916 \) on the date received) constituted the entirety of the consideration included in the transaction price at contract inception, which was allocated to the performance obligations based on the Company's best estimate of their relative stand-alone selling prices.
-The Company determined that substantially all of the total standalone selling price in the arrangement is derived from the Ono Combined License Obligation for selinexor and the Ono Combined License Obligation for eltanexor.
-In connection therewith, the Company estimated the standalone selling price for each of the material rights within the Ono Transfer Options, and determined that such amounts were insignificant, and, therefore, immaterial for purposes of allocation.
-Accordingly, the Company allocated the \( \xi 2.5 \) billion (US\( xi 2.916 \) on the date received) upfront transaction price between the Ono Combined License Obligations as follows: \( xi 9.724 \) for selinexor and \( xi 2.92 \) for eltanexor.
-The Company believes that a change in the assumptions used to determine its best estimate of the stand-alone selling prices for any of the identified performance obligations would not have a significant effect on the allocation of the underlying transaction price to the performance obligations.
+We further determined that the up-front payment of ¥2.5 billion (US\$21.9 million on the date received) constituted the entirety of the consideration included in the transaction price at contract inception, which was allocated to the performance obligations based on our best estimate of their relative standalone selling prices.
+We determined that substantially all of the total standalone selling price in the arrangement is derived from the Ono Combined License Obligation for eltanexor.
+In connection therewith, we estimated the standalone selling price for each of the material rights within the Ono Transfer Options, and determined that such amounts were insignificant, and, therefore, immaterial for purposes of allocation.
+Accordingly, we allocated the ¥2.5 billion (US\$21.9 million on the date received) upfront transaction price between the Ono Combined License Obligations as follows: \$19.7 million for selinexor and \$2.2 million for eltanexor.
+We believe that a change in the assumptions used to determine our best estimate of the stand-alone selling prices for any of the identified performance obligations would not have a significant effect on the allocation of the underlying transaction price to the performance obligations.